rothgyr/religious_musings/mainOutline.md

 conceive; for why has God revealed it to us?
 ```

-The entirety of of section 76 was given in response to their wonder at translating this:
+The entirety of of section 76 was given in response to their wonder at translating this
+piece of the original King James text:

 ```
 29 And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.
 ```

-To this:
+To this newly translated piece:

 ```
 And shall come forth; they who have done good, in the resurrection of the just; and they who have done evil, in the resurrection of the unjust.
 ```

 Namely, that those who did not repent in this life will pay prices for their sins, but